archiehull/Programming-Portfolio-1/Summative Assessment 7.md

 |ref| reference| must be definitely assigned.
 The called method many reassign that parameter.|
 |The DRY principle| shush| dont repeat yourself|
 |The WET principle| waffle|  write every time|

+## Reflection

+In this section you should reflect upon what you have learnt.
+This is an important part of the learning process.
+- What have you learnt from these exercises? how to use passing in c#

+- How can you apply what you have learnt? in future programs in c#

+- What new features of C# are you now able to use? passing